PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Role Playing Training and Evaluation

 \subsection{Evaluation}

-We evaluate role-playing capabilities of LLMs by adopting the widely used “LLMs as Judges” approach \citep{shao2023character,lu-etal-2024-large}, as illustrated in Figure \ref{Figure: sft-and-evaluation}c.
+We evaluate role-playing capabilities of LLMs by adopting the widely used “LLMs as Judges” approach\footnote{We validate the reliability of our LLM-based evaluation framework by comparing human-evaluation and GPT-4o judgments in Appendix (see Table \ref{tab:Cosine similarity between human and GPT-4o scores})} \citep{shao2023character,lu-etal-2024-large}, as illustrated in Figure \ref{Figure: sft-and-evaluation}(c).
 The evaluation process is structured into two main categories: \textbf{Character-independent Capabilities} and \textbf{Character Fidelity}.
-Additionally, in the Tabel \ref{tab:Cosine similarity between human and GPT-4o scores}, we further discuss the discrepancies between LLM-based judgments and human evaluations across 26 quantitative indicators to validate the effectiveness of the “LLMs as Judges” approach.